mariosasko/autograd/README.md

 ### Example

 The example below shows how to compute the gradients of a binary logistic regression model.
-Since autograd builds the graph dynamically, it supports conditionals and loops in Python.
+Since autograd builds the graph dynamically, it allows conditionals and loops.

 ```python
 >>> import autograd as ag